josoriora/solid-swift/README.md

 }
 ```

-With this new abstraction if a new shape is added AreaCalculator does not need to be modified so now we open for extension and closed for modification.
+With this new abstraction if a new shape is added AreaCalculator does not need to be modified so now we are open for extension and closed for modification.

 ## Liskov Substitution Principle